 ART 1411 Manuscript Writing - A course designed to improve cursive and manuscript writing; speed and legibility; explore children's writing books and literature on handwriting; and apply principles of teaching writing to children.
 Two hours; 1 credit.
+CSC Introduction to Computer Programming - A continuation of 1113.
+A 1123 basic course that advances concepts, terminology, and theory of modern computers and provides a background in basic programming language.
+Three hours: 3 credits.
+CSC 2213 Structure and Application of Level II Basic - A non-transfer course, primarily for mathematics, pre-engineering, physics and science majors Emphasis is placed on structure and application of level II basic.
+Three hours: 3 credits.
+CSC 2223 Structure and Application of Level II Basic - A continuation of CSC 2213 including selected topics of application.
+Three hours; 3 credits.
 EDU 2213 Practicum in Child Development - This course consists of a critical analysis of the materials, methods and laboratory equipment used in stimulating readiness in the Language Arts.
 Emphasis is placed on the proper socialization of the children in the classroom.
 Experiences in oral English and lesson planning are included.
 Five hours; 3 credits.
-ENG 2713 Literature for Children - This course is designed to acquaint students of Early Childhood Education with children's literature.
+Literature for Children - This course is designed to acquaint students of ENG 2713 Early Childhood Education with children's literature.
 Reading and telling stories to children are emphasized.
 Films of children's stories are observed and evaluated.
 Three hours; 3 credits.
-HPR 2723 Pasttime Sports - Designed to introduce the student to a wide variety of sports, physical education and skills.
+HPR 2723 Pasttime Sports - Designed to introduce the student to a wide variety of sports, physical education skills.
 A brief history of sports, selection and care of equipment, basic rules, fundamentals, techniques, strategies, safety precautions and terminology for various sport activities are important aspects of the course.
 Three hours; 3 credits.
-Libro ry Technol ngv LTY Introduction to Library Service - A general introductory course designed to introduce students to the various types of libraries, the library's role as a social institution, the philosophy of library service and some of the basic tools, techniques and lectures.
+Library Technology LTY 1113 Introduction to Library Service - A general introductory course designed to introduce students to the various types of libraries, the library's role as a social institution, the philosophy of library service and some of the basic tools, techniques and lectures.
 Five hours; 3 credits.
-LTY 1213 Library Resources - A course designed to prepare the student to support the professional librarian in resource work, introduces library resources, teaches the use of basic resource tools; special emphasis is placed on resources in all types of school libraries.
+LTY 1213 Library Resources - A course designed to prepare the student to support the professional librarian in resource work, introduces library resources. teaches the use of basic resource tools; special emphasis is placed on resources in all types of school libraries.
 Five hours; 3 credits.
-LTY 1313 Acquisition and Circulation Techniques - A course designed to prepare the student to support the professional librarian in the areas of acquisi- tion, order forms, circulation systems and circulation desk work.
+LTY Acquisition and Circulation Techniques - A course designed to prepare 1313 the student to support the professional librarian in the areas of acquisition, order forms, circulation systems and circulation desk work.
 Four hours; 3 credits.
 LTY 1413 Public Library Service - A study of public library work and its broad fields of services preparing the student for real jobs in public library services.
-Promotions are based on the community's new organizations, finances, public relations, personnel, public agencies and providing services to the underserved and unserved.
-Three hours; 3 credits.
+Promotions are based on the community needs, organizations, finances, public relations, personnel, public agencies and providing services to the underserved and unserved.
+Three hours: 3 credits.

 LTY 2113 Introduction to Educational Media Equipment and Materials - A general introductory course designed to introduce students to the study of communication; its history, controls, ethics and responsibilities in the mass media; as well as provide an introduction to the use of various types of educational media.
 Five hours; 3 credits.

-LTY 2213 Educational Media Equipment and Materials - A course designed to train students in the area of acq and maintenance of media students to meet the audiovisual needs which may arise in a the prime objective in acquisitions.
-A course designed to and maintenance of media students to meet the audiovisual needs which may arise in a the prime objective in acquisitions.
+2213 Educational Media Equipment and Materials - A course designed to train students in the area of acquisition and maintenance of media hardware.
+It is also designed to train the students to meet the audiovisual needs which may arise in any library where non-book media is not the prime objective in acquisitions and services.
+Five hours; 3 credits.